xrpronin17/xrpl-dev-portal/content/concepts/tokens/authorized-trust-lines.md

 ### Enabling Require Auth

-The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an [AccountSet transaction][] that enables Require Auth using the `asfRequireAuth` flag.
+The following is an example of using a locally-hosted <span class="code-snippet">rippled</span>'s [submit method][] to send an [AccountSet transaction][] that enables Require Auth using the <span class="code-snippet">asfRequireAuth</span> flag.
 (This method works the same way regardless of whether the address is an issuing address, operational address, or standby address.)

 Request: